A Selective Process

-Applying to an EMBA program is a commitment of your time.
-Before you begin an application, our team will reach out to you.
-We want to learn more about your goals to ensure our EMBA program is the right fit for you and that you are a good fit for the program.
+Applying to an EMBA program requires a significant investment of your time and resources.
+Before starting an application, our admissions team will reach out to you to learn more about your goals and background, to ensure that our EMBA program is the right fit for you, and that you are a good fit for the program.
+We believe that this personalized approach is essential in helping prospective students make informed decisions about their educational journey and to ensure that they get the most out of their experience at our school.

 If you are applying to the EMBA program, the following lays out our admission process step-by-step:

 Our EMBA program is 14-month commitment, beginning in July and finishing in September the following year.
-Most of the program is online with four in-person residencies in October (Module 1), February (Module 2 – Silicon Valley), May (Module 3), and September (Module 4).
+Most of the program is online with four in-person residencies in September (Module 1), February (Module 2), May (Module 3 – Silicon Valley), and September (Module 4).
 You can find more details in the program details section.

 The EMBA is designed for candidates who have considerable work experience, including a significant amount in a managerial capacity (7+ years).
 They represent a globally diverse group spanning healthcare, technology, retail, IT, entertainment and more.
 Their backgrounds and experience may vary, but our candidates recognize the impact that digital transformation is having or will have on their respective jobs and industries.